sanamedio/log-of-learning/notes/notes-01-oct-2018.md

 ### 8 - What is PEP 8?

-PEP 8 is a coding convention, a set of recommendation, about how to write your Python code more readable.
+[PEP8](https://www.python.org/dev/peps/pep-0008/) is a coding convention, a set of recommendation, about how to write your Python code more readable.

 ### 7 - Decorators